Calling all readers and booklovers! Here’s your ultimate guide to the best bookstores across Hong Kong Island, Kowloon and the New Territories.

 Read more: Your Neighbourhood Guide To Poho

-With its massive art books on display and animal-print couches, TASCHEN could almost be mistaken for an art museum.
-Tucked away in Tai Kwun, its store in Hong Kong is its first (and only) location in Asia.
-It exclusively sells the books it publishes, which mostly includes contemporary art.
-From photography to comics to fashion, TASCHEN might appeal especially to art buffs, but it caters to everyone.
-Whether you’re into art history or want to travel the world, TASCHEN probably has a book on it.
-It truly is one of a kind and a feast for the eyes.
+With its oversized art books on display and animal-print couches, TASCHEN could almost be mistaken for an art gallery.
+The Tai Kwun bookstore is its first (and only) location in Asia.
+TASCHEN exclusively sells books it publishes, which mostly include tomes on contemporary art.
+From photography to comics and fashion, TASCHEN might appeal especially to art buffs, but it caters to everyone.

-Editor’s Note: This post was originally published on 2, July 2014 and was most recently updated by Sakina Abidi in April 2022.
+Editor’s Note: “The Best Bookstores In Hong Kong” was originally published in July 2014 and was most recently updated by Sakina Abidi in April 2022.
 With thanks to Jessica Wai for her contribution.